jordiabante/CpelAsm.jl/docs/src/main_commands.md

 ```

-## BedGraphs MML, NME, & PDM
+## BedGraphs MML, NME, & UC

 The next step consists in estimating the allele-specific Ising models in the haplotypes
-and generating bedGraph files with MML1/2, NME1/2, and PDM.
+and generating bedGraph files with MML1/2, NME1/2, and UC.
 CpelAsm can be parallelized
 when multiple CPUs are available by loading first the package `Distributed` and then
 loading CpelAsm through the macro ``@everywhere`.

 In the following example, the maximum size of a subregion is fixed to 500 (`g_max=500`),
-the minimum average depth is set to 5 (`cov_ths=5`), and the WGBS reads are trimmed 5 bp
+the minimum average depth is set to 8 (`cov_ths=8`), and the WGBS reads are trimmed 5 bp
 on each end (`trim=(5,5,5,5)`).

 ```julia